robomq/Gozirra/README.md

 Therefore, [robomq.io](http://www.robomq.io/) decided to create this fork on GitHub and maintain it.
 [Robomq.io](http://www.robomq.io/) provides cloud hosted Message Queue as a Service platform bundled with management interface, dashboards, analytics and SDK.
 STOMP is just one of the message queue protocols we support on our rental broker.
 Welcome to visit our website at <http://www.robomq.io/> and full documentation at <http://robomq.readthedocs.org/>.

-Gozirra-robomq have fixed several bugs based on the original Gozirra and they are all listed bellow.
+Gozirra-robomq has fixed several bugs based on the original Gozirra and they are all listed bellow.

 1. Added one more argument "vhost" in the constructor of Client class.
 The interface is now